 The point is: Consider your long-term vision before going upmarket or downmarket.
 Just look at Coach.

-Every partnership has two sides
+Every partnership has 2 sides

 In a brand partnership, each brand is able to ride on the positive coattails of the other.